Tips For Responding To Sleep Challenges

-Sleep Challenges Many parents feel exhausted and puzzled by their newborn's seemingly random sleeping, waking, eating, and pooping schedule.
-This unpredictability is normal.
+Many parents feel exhausted and puzzled by their newborn's seemingly random sleeping, waking, eating, and pooping schedule.
+These unpredictable baby sleep patterns are normal.

 The first 3-4 months of a baby's life is a transition period as infants learn to adapt to life outside of the womb.
 Getting used to being awake during the day and sleeping at night takes time and help from you.